gbdev/pandocs/content/Video_Display.md

   ret
 ```

-which should be called with a = start address / 100h, bc = 2946h.
+which should be called with a = start address / $100, bc = $2946.
 This
-saves 5 bytes of HRAM, but is slightly slower in most cases because of
+saves 5 bytes of HRAM, but is slightly slower in most cases due to
 the jump into the HRAM part.

 # LCD VRAM DMA Transfers (CGB only)